TomSpeed/hassuimmat-sanat/README.md

 https://tomipiri.me/wundernut/

 The webpage contains a simple frontend that calls AWS API Gateway with GET method and API Gateway calls the Lambda function.
 Result is then showed at the page.
+Note: the function call takes a while to return the results.

 ## License